hexpm/specifications/registry-v2.md

   required bytes checksum = 2;
   // All dependencies of the release repeated Dependency dependencies = 3;
-  // If set the release is retired, a retired release should only be
-  // resolved if it has already been locked in a project optional RetirementStatus retired = 4;
+  // If set the release is retired optional RetirementStatus retired = 4;
 }